-These are all optional but may make you feel more comfortable joining the handlebar moustache fraternity.
+These are all optional but may make you feel more comfortable joining the ranks of the handlebarred.
 Use what you like and ignore the rest.

-Like the tricks, above, these are guidelines I am offering to you, man-to-man, not rules.
+Like the tricks, above, these are guidelines I am offering you, not rules.
 Experiment and let me know if you find a better way!

-I advise that you give it two to three weeks before trimming any hairs.
+I advise against trimming, but if you must at least give it two to three weeks before trimming any hairs.
 If a single hair is driving you nuts--guillotine it, but if you can bear it, let them all grow until you get a good idea of which hairs will play along and which ones need to go.
-I strongly advise against cutting the hairs directly above the lip (which you are used to cutting if you have a goatee now) because then you end up with a handlebar mullet!
+I strongly advise against cutting the hairs directly above the lip (which you may be used to cutting if you've been keeping a close-cropped moustache) because then you end up with a handlebar mullet!
 You want those hairs to grow out and meet the outer hairs in order to get that full and natural look.
 After a couple of weeks you will start to notice that some hairs just don't belong.
-I have a few that grow North of the main part of my moustache that just never blend in well, so I trim them with little, sharp sewing scissors.
+I have a few that grow North of the main part of my moustache that just never blend in well, so I trim them with small sharp scissors.
 I also trim a few hairs right beneath my nose for the same reason.

-If you are using wax, you will want a dedicated comb so that you don't get wax in the hair on your head when combing it.
-(This doesn't apply to me exactly, because I am bald on top and keep the remaining hair short.)
-You will find this accumulates wax, so run it under hot water and use some good dish soap (I like blue Dawn) and a badger haired brush or old tooth brush to clean up the residue here and there.
-Pro-tip: Blow drying your combs to melt the wax and then wiping on a paper towel may sound like a good idea but then your comb melts like one of Dali's clocks and that will not help you grow Dali's moustache!
+If you are using wax, you will want a dedicated comb so that you don't get wax in other areas you may brush or comb.
+You will find this accumulates wax, so run it under hot water and use some good dish soap (I like Dawn) and an old tooth brush to clean up the residue here and there.